 Pixie cuts, bobs and shoulder length hair can perfectly frame a face, but when it comes time to grow out strands for a new style, the wait can be a long one.
-Forget marking days off the calendar for a Rapunzel-inspired mane.
+Forget marking days off the calendar for a Rapunzel-inspired mane—we’ve got the 411 on how to get long hair.
 Read on for the fastest way to grow your tresses, sans extensions.

 Adjust Your Diet